MicrosoftDocs/SupportArticles-docs/support/azure/general/synapse-analytics-apache-spark-pools-diagnostic logs.md

 ms.prod-support-area-path:
 ms.reviewer:
 ---
-# Apache Spark pools diagnostic logs in Azure Synapse Analytics
+# Apache Spark diagnostic logs in Azure Synapse Analytics

 To troubleshoot issues that are related to Apache Spark pools in Azure Synapse Analytics workspace, Microsoft Support and the Azure Synapse Analytics engineering team can view and download diagnostic logs that are associated with your Apache Spark pools.
 Microsoft may access or make temporary copies of the data to help resolve your support incident.